WISDEM/CCBlade/_sources/tutorial.txt

     :start-after: # 3 ---
     :end-before: # 3 ---

 Now when we ask for the distributed loads, we also get the gradients.
-The gradients are returned as a 2D array and unpacked as follows.
+The gradients are returned as a dictionary containing 2D arrays.
+These can be accessed as follows:

 .. literalinclude:: examples/gradients.py
     :start-after: # 5 ---
     :end-before: # 5 ---

-For each vector variable (with the exception of precurve) a change in the local quantity affects only the local normal load.
-In other words: :math:`dNp_i/dr_j = 0 \text{ for all } i \neq j`.
-Thus only the diagonal terms are returned in a 1D vector (``dNp_dr[3] =`` :math:`dNp_3 / dr_3`).
-Precurve affects the sections adjacent to it, so the returned matrix is tridiagonal.
+Even though many of the matrices are diagonal, the full Jacobian is returned for consistency.
 We can compare against finite differencing as follows (with a randomly chosen station along the blade):

 .. literalinclude:: examples/gradients.py
     :start-after: # 7 ---